 One of the largest (33 sq km) and highest (up to 380m high) islands of the group, Naviti has a rugged volcanic profile.
 Along with the three smaller islands of Drawaqa, Nanuya Balavu and Naukacuvu at the southern end, a collection of very different and equally inviting resorts welcomes travellers.

 Must-see Sawa-i-Lau is a stand-out limestone island – housing two caves – amid a string of those formed by volcanos.
-The gorgeous grottoes attracts visitors by the dingy-ful.
-Known as the 'heart of the Yasawas', they're as rich in legend as they are in looks: among other tales, they are reputed to be the final resting place of Ulutini, the ten-headed ancient Fijian god.
+The gorgeous grottoes attract visitors by the dingy-ful.
+Known as the 'heart of the Yasawas', they're as rich in legend as they are in looks: among other tales, they are reputed to be the final resting place of Ulutini, the 10-headed ancient Fijian god.

 Nanuya Levu is a privately owned island (2 sq km) with protected sandy beaches and rugged volcanic cliffs.
 The 1980 film The Blue Lagoon, starring Brooke Shields, was partly filmed here, as was the original 1949 version starring Jean Simmons.
 It is off-limits to all but Turtle Island Resort guests.

 Waya is exquisite on the eyes, with picture-postcard scenery.
 It has rugged hills, beautiful beaches and lagoons, and a coastline that alternates between long, sandy beaches and rocky headlands.
 Waya is also unusually blessed with natural springs that percolate up through the volcanic rock, so it is unlikely you will face water restrictions here.

 Matacawalevu & Yaqeta